 A third reason was that, having been brought to the palace at an early age, often arriving from the border regions of the empire, they had not been able to form alliances with groups of officials.
 Their entire life was bound up with the palace, where they lived isolated from the rest of the world.
 They were viewed with deep suspicion and hostility by the officials and ministers of the civil service.

 One of the main reasons for this was that, unlike the officials of the outer court, they livd in the inner court and had opportunities to gain intimate access to the emperor himself.
-They therefore had unequalled opportunities to gain the ruler’s favour.
+They therefore had unequalled opportunities to gain the ruler’s favor.

 On repeated occasions throughout China’s long history, eunuchs gained such a hold over an emperor that they attained almost complete control over the state.
 In doing so they earned the bitter resentment of the ministers and officials of the user court..